In our society, online privacy and security are both rare commodities. The stats say as much.

 In Q1 2019 alone there were 1.9 billion records exposed.
 Not only that, but there are more than 900 million malware running loose in the online world.
 So a reasonable question stands out – is there a way any of us can be safe?

-Thankfully, VPNs and anti-malware software can help, but they can only do so much.
+Thankfully, VPNs and anti-malware software can help protect your traffic, but sometimes they can only do so much.
 You need something to spearhead your defensive troops against the masses of enemies in the online space.

 This is where the firewall comes in.